seinecle/linux-security-tutorials/docs/generated-slides/subdir/step-by-step-guide-en_temp_slides.md

 :revnumber: 1.0
 :example-caption!:

-==  'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes
+//ST: 'Escape' or 'o' to see all sides, F11 for full screen, 's' for speaker notes

 == Ordering the server
+== !
+//ST: Ordering the server

 - Server ordered on Hetzner.de (based in Germany, dirt cheap, but without management.)
 - Remember to install the Linux version *not from the rescue system in the console* but from https://robot.your-server.de/server/index in the "Linux" tab.

 (installing from the rescue system provided with the bare server causes a ssh key mess)

 == !

 - I use Debian, version 8.7 (http://www.pontikis.net/blog/five-reasons-to-use-debian-as-a-server[why?])
 - Vi is used as a text editor in the following
 - we are logged as root first

+== !
 == Get the latest versions of all packages
 == !

 Do:

  apt-get update && sudo apt-get upgrade

 Because:

 == !

  apt-get update

 -> refreshes the repositories and fetches information about packages that are available online.

-==  !
  apt-get upgrade

 -> downloads and installs updates for all installed packages - as long as it doesn't bother dependencies (install new packages, remove old ones or crosses a repo source (switch a package from one repo to another)).

 (http://askubuntu.com/questions/639822/is-apt-get-upgrade-a-dangerous-command/639838[source])

-==  Set the clock of your server right:

 == !

+Install this package to get the clock of your server right:

  aptitude install ntp

- //ST: !
 Then define your time zone (the one where your server is located):

  dpkg-reconfigure tzdata

 This step helps when your server needs to be synchronized with other servers.

 == Harden the kernel
 == !

 Source: http://www.pontikis.net/blog/debian-wheezy-web-server-setup

 The kernel is the software at the closest of the machine: it is provided by the Linux distribution you use.

-==  !
 A configuration file offers parameters which tune the kernel to make things harder for an intruder.
 Here I rely exactly on the tutorial by http://www.pontikis.net/blog/debian-wheezy-web-server-setup[Pontikis]:

 == !

-Create a new file, so as to preserve / not to mess up the original file:
+Create a new file, so as to preserver / not to mess up the original file:

  vi /etc/sysctl.d/local.conf

- //ST: !
 - Paste the contents of link:resources/kernel_config.txt[this file]:
 - Close the file
 - reboot the server

 == Forward root mail
+== !

 Source: http://www.pontikis.net/blog/debian-wheezy-web-server-setup